 - Thinly sliced ham (optional)

-- Almond Cheese or Goat cheese (if eating dairy)
+- Almond Cheese, hard cheese, or Goat cheese (if eating dairy)

 - Spicy hot mustard